-Emirates, Etihad Airways, and Qatar Airways are the 3 main Middle Eastern airlines.
-They offer excellent First and Business class products, but which is best and which should you choose for your next flight?
+Emirates, Etihad Airways, and Qatar Airways are the three main Middle Eastern airlines.
+They offer excellent First and Business Class products, but which is best, and which should you choose for your next flight?

 Flying aboard one of the 3 Middle Eastern carriers is a luxury experience.
-I have published several trip reports about my recent flights with Emirates, Etihad and Qatar Airways, in Business and First Class.
+We’ve published several trip reports about recent flights with Emirates, Etihad, and Qatar Airways, in Business and First Class.
 You can read these reviews below:

 - Review: Etihad A330 Business Class Review Hong Kong to Abu Dhabi

 - Review: Etihad Business Class On The A380 Abu Dhabi to London

 - Review: Etihad Airways A380 First Class London to Abu Dhabi

 - Review: Etihad Airways A330 Business Class Abu Dhabi to the Maldives